mingus-sessions/nsmls/README.md

-nsmls lists applications which have NSM (Non-Session-Manager) support.
+nsmls lists applications which have Non-Session-Manager (NSM) support.

 Usage: